sikessem/laravel-devtools/README.md

 # 🧪 Sikessem DevTools for Laravel

-This library includes all the PHP development and automation tools used by [Sikessem](https://sikessem.com) in [Laravel](https://laravel.com) applications.
+This kit includes all PHP development, testing, debugging and automation tools for Laravel applications.

 ## 🔖 Contents